motticus/GettingCleaningDataProject/README.md

 ## Data
   The data files to be used are:
-  -X_test.txt        ...
+  - X_test.txt        ...
 Feature Test
-  -y_test.txt        ...
+  - y_test.txt        ...
 Activity Test
-  -subject_test.txt  ...
+  - subject_test.txt  ...
 Test Subjects

-  -X_train.txt       ...
+  - X_train.txt       ...
 Feature Training
-  -y_train.txt       ...
+  - y_train.txt       ...
 Activity Training
-  -subject_train.txt ...
+  - subject_train.txt ...
 Subject Training

 The Data has been pre-extracted prior to processing with the script.